-2. CHADD (currently) holds that neurofeedback is a valid "Option," for treatment of ADHD one level below Clinical Guidelines, in terms of the 4 level rating system of the AACAP.
-3 on a scale of 1 to 4.
+2. CHADD (currently) holds that neurofeedback is a valid "Option" for treatment of ADHD one level below Clinical Guidelines in terms of the four-level rating system of the AACAP.
+Three (3) on a scale of 1 to 4.

 How biofeedback works